-In principal, you should follow the format.
-However, when this is impossible, because you used specific formulas that make your text unreadable in word, you can send in your file in latex and approximate the format as closely as you possibly can.
-Also, keep in mind that your file is in an A-4 format and use this exemplary Latex format.
+In principle, you should follow the format.
+However, when this is impossible, because you used specific formulas that make your text illegible in Word, you can send in your file in latex and approximate the format as closely as you possibly can.
+Also, keep in mind that your file is in an A4 format.

 11. i am selected for a poster presentation. do i also have to prepare a workshop presentation (and the other way around)?

 Approximately 60 students will be selected to present their undergraduate research at the SRC.
-Out of these, approx. 30 students will present their research in a workshop presentation.
-The other students will present their research through a poster presentation.
+Out of these 60, approx. 30 students will present their research in a workshop presentation.
+The other 30 students will present their research through a poster presentation.
 If your paper is selected you will present either a workshop or a poster, not both.